elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 One or more PEM-formatted files defining certificate authorities.

-This setting can be used to *override* the system trust store for verifying the SSL certificate presented by {{es}}.
+This setting can be used to *override* the system trust store for verifying the SSL certificate presented by Elasticsearch.

 ### `ssl_enabled` [plugins-filters-elastic_integration-ssl_enabled]